Newspaper: Early development

 The Dutch Courante uyt Italien, Duytslandt, &c. ("Courant from Italy, Germany, etc.") of 1618 was the first to appear in folio- rather than quarto-size.
 Amsterdam, a center of world trade, quickly became home to newspapers in many languages, often before they were published in their own country.
 The first English-language newspaper, Corrant out of Italy, Germany, etc., was published in Amsterdam in 1620.
 In the same year, the Antwerp periodial Nieuwe Tijdinghen was published by Abraham Verhoeven.
 In 1621, Corante, or weekely newes from Italy, Germany, Hungary, Poland, Bohemia, France and the Low Countreys was published in England by an "N.B." (generally thought to be either Nathaniel Butter or Nicholas Bourne) and Thomas Archer.
 The first newspaper in France was published in 1631, La Gazette (originally published as Gazette de France).
 The first newspaper in Italy, in accordance with the oldest issue still preserved, was Di Genova published in 1639 in Genoa.
 The first newspaper in Portugal, A Gazeta da Restauração, was published in 1641 in Lisbon.
 The first Spanish newspaper, Gaceta de Madrid, was published in 1661.

-Post- och Inrikes Tidningar (founded as Ordinari Post Tijdender) was first published in Sweden in 1645, and is the oldest newspaper still in existence, though it now publishes solely online.
+Post- och Inrikes Tidningar (founded as Ordinari Post Tijdender), first published in Sweden in 1645, is the oldest newspaper still in existence, though it now publishes solely online.
 Opregte Haarlemsche Courant from Haarlem, first published in 1656, is the oldest paper still printed.
 It was forced to merge with the newspaper Haarlems Dagblad in 1942 when Germany occupied the Netherlands.
 Since then the Haarlems Dagblad has appeared with the subtitle Oprechte Haerlemse Courant 1656.
 Merkuriusz Polski Ordynaryjny was published in Kraków, Poland in 1661.
 The first successful English daily, The Daily Courant, was published from 1702 to 1735.